EgoSound: Benchmarking Sound Understanding in Egocentric Videos: Related Work

 \paragraph{Multimodal Large Language Models.} Multimodal large language models (MLLMs) have advanced rapidly, with a surge of commercial systems (e.g., GPT-4~\cite{achiam2023gpt}, Gemini 2.5 Pro~\cite{comanici2025gemini}) and open-source counterparts (e.g., Qwen2.5-VL~\cite{bai2025qwen2}, InternVL~\cite{zhu2025internvl3}, Video-LLaMA~\cite{cheng2024videollama, zhang2025videollama}, MiniCPM~\cite{yao2024minicpm}, video-SALMONN~\cite{tang2025video}, and Qwen-Omni~\cite{xu2025qwen2, xu2025qwen3}), which demonstrate strong reasoning ability across benchmarks including MLVU~\cite{zhou2024mlvu}, LVBench~\cite{wang2025lvbench}, and EgoSchema~\cite{mangalam2023egoschema}.
 In the egocentric domain, concurrent progress in both models and datasets has led to several pretrained egocentric MLLMs, such as EgoVLPv2~\cite{pramanick2023egovlpv2} and xEgoGPT~\cite{yang2025egolife}, However, \textit{audio}, a key cue for human perception and situational awareness, remains underexplored in both model design and evaluation.
-Most existing MLLMs emphasize visual recognition or text-based reasoning, leaving multisensory reasoning insufficiently examined.
-For example, even the world-wide leading models such as GPT-4~\cite{achiam2023gpt} doesn't support the reasoning on coupled audio–visual video inputs.
 Therefore, in this work, we focus on evaluating how MLLMs perceive and reason over sound cues and joint audio–visual cues under a first-person perspective.